ARTICLE I: BOARD OF DIRECTORS

 ARTICLE V: RESCUE POLICY

-- In the event that an owner surrendered dog can not be accepted into Buffalo Pug & Small Breed Rescue Inc.’s program due to weight restrictions, the Intake Coordinator will provide the contacts and phone numbers for other, more suitable rescue groups.
+- In the event that an owner surrendered dog can not be accepted into Buffalo Pug & Small Breed Rescue Inc.’s program due to restrictions, the Intake Coordinator will provide the contacts and phone numbers for other, more suitable rescue groups.

 - Priority should be given to dogs as follows: 1.) abuse situation 2.) shelter 3.) owner turn in 4.) stray.
 Thus, in accepting a dog into Buffalo Pug & Small Breed Rescue Inc., a dog in an abusive situation has a priority over a dog being turned in by owner in the event of a lack of foster home space.